cannon1155/jitsi-puppeteer-basic/README.md

 # jitsi-puppeteer-basic
-A basic version of my Jitsi Puppeteer implementation
+A forked, altered version of the Jitsi Puppeteer implementation at <https://github.com/L-wo/jitsi-puppeteer-basic>

-*THIS CODE IS UNTESTED AND HAS BEEN PRODUCED FOR DEMO PURPOSES ONLY.
-IT PROBABLY WILL NOT WORK STRAIGHT OUT OF THE BOX*
+This version is dockerised and designed to be scalable.
+The parameters used take from the environment and default values are found in `.env`.

 ## Installation